 The assumption that they are constant and not affected by disease prevalence may only be correct in truly dichotomous disease status and if there is an homogenous probability of diagnostic misclassification within the population (diseased individuals and non-diseased individuals).
-Consequently, Se and Sp estimates of diagnostic tests can only be compared if they are derived from populations in which disease prevalence distribution is comparable.
+Consequently, Sensitivity and Specificity estimates of diagnostic tests can only be compared if they are derived from populations in which disease prevalence distribution is comparable.

 If the prevalence of the disease is very low, the PPV will not be close to 1 even if Se and Sp are high.
 In this situation, if the general population is screened, it is inevitable that many people with a positive result are truly false positives.